StarRocks/starrocks/docs/reference/System_variable.md

   Used to enable the strict mode when loading data using the INSERT statement.
 The default value is `true`, indicating the strict mode is enabled by default.
 For more information, see [Strict mode](../loading/load_concept/strict_mode.md).

-* enable_spilling

-  Used to enable large data volume drop sorting.
-The default value is false, meaning it is not enabled.
-It is enabled when the user does not specify a `LIMIT` condition in the `ORDER BY` clause and sets `enable_spilling` to true.
-When enabled, the BE data directory `starrocks-scratch/` is used to store temporary spilling data that will be cleared after the query is completed.

-  This function is mainly used for sorting operations with large data volume using limited memory.

 * event_scheduler

   Used for MySQL client compatibility.
 No practical usage.